neuRealities/Unity-Take-Home-Test-Mid-Level/README.md

   - The only modifications that should be needed to swap the service is to instantiate and supply the new implementation.
   - It is not expected that you will write or use any dependency injection framework for this test, simply passing through dependencies is fine.
   - Please be prepared to demonstrate how we would change to a new implementation.
 - Serialization format is JSON.
 Newtonsoft's library is already added to the project.
+Extensive knowledge of Newtonsoft's library shouldn't be needed but care will need to be taken over how enums are serialized.
 - Course and module data should be initially populated with the default provided data.
 - In the local implementation, changes to the course and module data should persist when the application is closed and relaunched.
 Where and how the data is stored is up to you.
 - Consider defining your service methods as asynchronous (`Task<T>`) even for the local implementation, as the future remote API will require this.